WojcikMM/movie-space/README.md

 - [x] Split source code to modules / packages
 - [x] Add custom library for own lint rules (in separate repo)
 - [x] Fix problem with not hover left side of "Details" button ( styles )
+- [x] Extract store types to `models` directory because of make components unrelated from @ngrx library
 - [ ] Support for mobile on a detail screen
 - [ ] Create new filtrating panel ( multiple geneses to select )
 - [ ] Add the container for search input and results and change width by screen resolution
-- [ ] Extract store types to `models` directory because of make components unrelated from @ngrx library
 - [ ] Add support for container deployment
+- [ ] Support i18n ( dynamic or static from angular)
+- [ ] Add auth to tmdb.com ( for rating and creating own "like lists")